The 2020 Executive Board Election is now underway!

 - Maintaining active communication with the rest of the Board, external stakeholders and volunteers including checking and using our online project management system 3-4 times per week (Asana)

-- Attending 1-2h Executive Board meetings every two weeks and twice yearly half day online strategy planning sessions
+- Attending 1-2h Executive Board meetings every month and twice yearly half day online strategy planning sessions

 - Developing the strategy and activities of your particular area of responsibility and leading the activities